Solar power in Saudi Arabia: History

 In 2011, The United States and Saudi Arabia jointly set up a solar-research station in Al-Uyaynah village.
 The village, located about 30 miles northwest of Riyadh, had no electric supply at the time.
 The station is operated by the King Abdulaziz City for Science and Technology.
 The agency established an experimental assembly line at the site to manufacture solar panels.
 The equipment on the assembly line was imported from Europe, and the solar cells are imported from Taiwan.
 The line's capacity was quadrupled within a year.

 Saudi Arabia's first solar power plant was commissioned on October 2, 2011, on Farasan Island.
 It is a 500 kW fixed tilt photovoltaic plant.

 Given that the cost of solar projects decreased by roughly 90 percent in the 2010s, petrostates in the Middle East have raised their ambitions.
 Saudi Arabia had about 500 megawatts of renewable electricity capacity in 2020, but targets 60 gigawatts, most of which would come from solar photovoltaics and concentrated solar power, by 2030.
 This has incentivized announcements for private sector solar projects which have a highly competitive bid price in terms of levelized cost of electricity.

+As its needs have increased, Saudi Arabia’s energy crisis has also risen in urgency.
+From 1975 to 2010, there was a nearly 45 GW increase in the country’s energy consumption.
+Nearing the end of 2012, Saudi Arabia went beyond its designated power capacity by 1500 GW, and this was expected to grow to encompass nearly 13% of the world’s power needs.
+As a large powerhouse for oil production, with nearly 11 million barrels of oil produced in 2015, Saudi Arabia’s shift towards solar energy is needed to keep up with their immense energy consumption.

+Saudi Arabia has been implementing solar energy projects since the early 1960s.
+In addition to its 3,281 MWh producing photovoltaic solar rooftop, Saudi Arabia created the world’s biggest solar parking lot, with a capacity of 4500 cars.
+Furthermore, it houses the largest thermal plant that provides hot water for nearly 40,000 students at Princess Noura University for Women.

+As of 2023, Saudi Arabia is still trailing other wealthy countries in solar power capacity rankings, ranking 45 worldwide, despite being one of the top countries in solar potential.
+Oil and gas still make up most of Saudi Arabia’s power mix, with 0.5% of the mix being solar power.